Mother forced to give birth to stillborn son joins lawsuit against Texas abortion ban

 Ms Hogan said, “I’m joining this case because women deserve better.”

-The lawsuit, initially filed in March 2023 on behalf of five Texas women, is demanding the state of Texas “clarify the scope of the state’s ‘medial emergency’ exception under its extreme abortion bans,” according to The Center for Reproductive Rights.
+The lawsuit, initially filed in March 2023 on behalf of five Texas women, is demanding the state of Texas “clarify the scope of the state’s ‘medial emergency’ exception under its extreme abortion bans,” according to the Center for Reproductive Rights.

-Since its filing, eight more women have joined and three have shared their stories of experiencing a lack of healthcare during a terrifying time in their life- including Ms Hogan.
+Since its filing, eight more women have joined and three have shared their stories of experiencing a lack of healthcare during a terrifying time in their life – including Ms Hogan.

 Molly Duane, Senior Staff Attorney at the Center for Reproductive Rights said in a statement, “The Texas government must answer for their laws that have nearly killed these women and that put more lives at risk every day.”